ojanvafai/ojubee/README.md

-ecobee API Demo
+ojubee
 ====================

-The ecobee API demo is a sample app that uses ecobee's api and serves as an example of how to perform authentication and simple requests.
+This is a heavily modified version of the Ecobee API demo to give an easier to user UI than the default ecobee one.

 Installation
 ==================